 The Fair Diamond Mining scheme in Liberia

 The Fair Diamond Mining Scheme in Liberia is actively working to improve the diamond industry at its source.
 The scheme works by investing in a diamond mine and providing the local diamond miners with a larger share of the revenue.
 Much of the profits of the mine are reinvested to fund new and safe equipment, and reducing security risks.
-So far, the Fair Diamond Mining Scheme has reduced a lot of the dangerous work miners traditionally had to complete by hand, and allows them to work through the rainy season efficiently.
+So far, the Fair Diamond Mining Scheme has reduced a lot of the dangerous work miners traditionally had to complete by hand and allows them to work through the rainy season efficiently.
 The further aims of the scheme are to improve the communities local to diamond mines, building homes and strengthening the community.
-Diamonds sourced from a Fair Diamond Mine come with an additional ethical impact compared to just buying conflict-free diamonds, as buyers know that they are strengthening a community rather th
+Diamonds sourced from a Fair Diamond Mine come with an additional ethical impact compared to just buying conflict-free diamonds, as buyers know that they are strengthening a community rather than potentially weakening it.

 Efforts to make the diamond industry more environmentally friendly

 The public is becoming increasingly aware of the impact many industries are having on the environment – the diamond industry is no different.
 Mining and transporting diamonds can often leave your stone with an enormous carbon footprint.
 Consequently, diamond distributors and sellers have begun to take steps that aim to put right some of the harm done by the diamond industry.
 The Greener Diamond is a charity working to improve the environmental and humanitarian harm caused by the diamond industry, striving towards a more ethical and sustainable world.
 They create man-made, low emission diamonds, with profits going towards mining communities.
-The charity actively frees innocent children who are caught up in diamond conflicts, and runs initiatives that provide alternative career paths for children in mining areas.
+The charity actively frees innocent children who are caught up in diamond conflicts and runs initiatives that provide alternative career paths for children in mining areas.

 Why choose man-made diamonds